 Mrs. Tweedy (Miranda Richardson) operates a chicken farm, where most of the birds have resigned themselves to a short and uneventful life of producing eggs and ending up as the main course of someone's Sunday dinner.
 But when Rocky (Mel Gibson), a rooster from America, arrives on the farm, things begin to change.
 Rocky soon finds romance with a hen named Ginger (Julia Sawalha) who longs for a better life and has been trying to find a way out of the farm for some time; together they devise a plan to escape to freedom.
 However, Rocky and Ginger soon find themselves racing against the clock when Mrs. Tweedy decides it's time to turn the entire flock into chicken pies.

-The London International Animation Festival (LIAF) returns to Kids Club this March with an eclectic mix of wonderful animated shorts from all over the globe.
+The London International Animation Festival (LIAF) returns to Kids Club this July with an eclectic mix of wonderful animated shorts from all over the globe.
 Definitely not to be missed and don’t forget to vote for your favourites!

 Abandoned after an accident, baby Mowgli is taken and raised by a family of wolves.
 As the boy grows older, the wise panther Bagheera realizes he must be returned to his own kind in the nearby man-village.
 Baloo the bear however thinks differently taking the young Mowgli under his wing and teaching that living in the jungle is the best life there is.
 Bagheera realizes that Mowgli is in danger, particularly from Shere Khan the tiger who hates all people.
 When Baloo finally comes around, Mowgli runs off into the jungle where he survives a second encounter with Kaa the snake and finally, with Shere Khan.
 It's the sight of a pretty girl however that gets Mowgli to go the nearby man-village.